 Town Library/Town Hall

-Listed on the National Registry of Historical Locations, the Town Library/Town Hall was once an elegant hotel in the late 1800's.
-It was later converted into a hospital that was greatly needed out on the plains and owned by the pioneer of Eastern Colorado surgeon, Dr. McBride.
+Listed on the National Registry of Historical Locations, the Town Library/Town Hall was built in 1908 and was originally, for the time and place, a luxurious hotel.
+In 1937 the hotel was purchased and converted into a hospital by the pioneer of Eastern Colorado surgeon, Dr. McBride.
+It became the Town Hall in 1967.
 It currently includes a museum upstairs with memorabilia from both the hotel and the hospital.

 Hal Borland Room

 Located in the Town Library, the Hal Borland Room celebrates the life and accomplishments of author Hal Borland, a Flagler native.
 The room commerates the author with artifacts donated by the Borland family among others and includes all of the over 44 books written by Hal.
 Mr. Borland grew up in Flagler where he began his work as a writer penning articles for the local paper for his father.
 He later moved on to not only author many books, but also write for the New York Times.
 He passed away in 1978.